Guided Walking for Solos at Glen Coe

 Harder Walk: From Glen Tarbert we walk up through forest to join the west ridge of Garbh Bheinn and follow the ridge to the summit.
 We descend over the long ridge of Sron a’ Gharbh Choire Bhig and back into Glen Tarbert.
 6½ miles (10km) with 3,150 feet (960m) of ascent.

-Group E: The Mamores and hills around Kinlochleven
+Friday: The Mamores and hills around Kinlochleven

 Easier Walk: From the lower gondola station below Aonach Mor we follow pleasant forestry trails alongside the River Lundy and then ascend the ‘North Face path’ through forestry to reach a viewpoint with magnificent views across the Allt a’Mhuilinn to the North-east face of Ben Nevis.
 Crossing open hillside on tracks we descend past the Glen Nevis Distillery to follow the Great Glen Way past Inverlochy Castle into Fort William.
 8 miles (12.5km) with 1,100 feet (340m) of ascent.